 Create Windows PE Bootable Disc

 You may need to install Windows AIK(Windows XP/7) / Windows ADK(Windows 8 later).
 Starting from Windows 10, version 1909, you also need to download the Windows PE Addon and run the included installer after installing the ADK.
-Learn about Windows AIK/ADK and how to install it.
+Learn about Windows AIK/ADK and WinPE Addon and how to install it.

-Starting with AOMEI Backupper version 4.0.4, you can download a pre-built Windows PE from AOMEI server, by selecting "Download WinPE creating environment from the internet", Windows AIK/ ADK is no longer required.
+Starting with AOMEI Backupper version 4.0.4, you can download a pre-built Windows PE from the AOMEI server, by selecting "Download WinPE creating environment from the internet", Windows AIK/ ADK is no longer required.

 2. Click Next to start the bootable media creation process.

 You can also choose "Explore ISO File", which allows you to create an ISO image file, you can burn this ISO manually via third-party burning tool Learn More: How to burn ISO to Disc

 3. Wait for the process to complete and click "Finish".